Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/camera.md

         camera.Preview += PreviewEventHandler;
         ```

-    -   To receive notifications about auto-focus state changes, register an event handler for the `FocusStateChanged` event.
+    -   <a name="callbacks_focus"></a>To receive notifications about autofocus state changes, register an event handler for the `FocusStateChanged` event.
 The event handler is invoked every time the autofocus state changes.

         ```
         public static void FocusStateChangedEventHandler(object sender, CameraFocusStateChangedEventArgs e)